• Skip to main content

 Book Recommendations|Reading Time: 2 minutes

-Here are five books that I think everyone should read before they turn 30.
-Reading and understanding these will give you an edge, however slight, that will increase the odds that things will work out to your satisfaction.
-When you’re a rich billionaire because of this, just remember me ok.
+Reading and understanding these will give you an edge, however slight, increasing the odds that things will work out to your satisfaction.

 1. Influence: The Psychology of Persuasion